Canonical variational completion and 4D Gauss-Bonnet gravity: Necessity of densitysing in variational completion

 \section{Necessity of densitysing in variational completion}

-In Section \ref{sec:varco4dgb} we applied the variational completion algorithm to the original and to the truncated Einstein Gauss-Bonnet gravity field equations in any dimension.
+In Section \ref{sec:varco4dgb}, we applied the variational completion algorithm to the original and to the truncated Einstein Gauss-Bonnet gravity field equations in any dimension.

-An important first step in applying the algorithm was to define the densitised field equations in equation \eqref{eq:densfeq}.
-In the following, we are going to prove that, given that the expressions $\mathcal{E}^{\mu \nu }=-\frac{1}{2}E^{\mu \nu }\sqrt{-g}$ are the Euler-Lagrange expressions of a Lagrangian $\lambda =\mathcal{L}\dd^{n}x,$ then the expressions $E^{\mu \nu }$ cannot arise as the Euler-Lagrange expressions of any Lagrangian (either coordinate-invariant or not).
+An important first step in applying the algorithm was to define the densitized field equations in equation \eqref{eq:densfeq}.
+In the following, we are going to prove that, if the expressions $\mathcal{E}^{\mu \nu }=-\frac{1}{2}E^{\mu \nu }\sqrt{-g}$ are the Euler-Lagrange expressions of a Lagrangian $\lambda =\mathcal{L}\dd^{n}x,$ then the expressions $E^{\mu \nu }$ cannot arise as the Euler-Lagrange expressions of any Lagrangian (either coordinate-invariant or not).

-Mathematically more precise, variationality is generally discussed for certain differential forms $\varepsilon$ on a jet bundle of a fibered manifold, rather than for PDE's.
-These differential forms are called \textit{source forms} and their local coefficients $\varepsilon_A$ are the left hand sides of the given PDE's.
+Mathematically more precise, variationality is generally discussed for certain differential forms $\mathcal{E}$ on a jet bundle of a fibered manifold, rather than for PDE's.
+These differential forms are called \textit{source forms} and their local coefficients $\mathcal{E}_A$ are the left hand sides of the given PDE's.
 Multiplying a PDE system by a positive factor (such as $\sqrt{-g}$) will inevitably lead to a different source form; thus, this factor does not affect the set of solutions of them PDE system, but does affect its variationality.